abr-designs/global-game-jam-24/BrennanNotes.md

  - Change throw trajectory to be more flat the farther away the mouse is (close up will arc higher)
  - Allow any collision to trigger points?
 	- Maybe have a shatter point value and a regular collision value
+ - Change input everywhere to use Input delegator events (especially in hands controller)

 FIXES
 ------------